jimzord12/lilian-thesis/final-document/tmp/references-batch-03-completed.md

 **This is also used in Chapter 10**

-Nomikos, N., Gkonis, P. K., Trakadas, P., & Salo, J. (2024).
-Sailing into the future: Technologies, challenges, and opportunities for maritime communication networks in the 6G era. _Frontiers in Communications and Networks, 5_, Article 1439529. https://doi.org/10.3389/frcmn.2024.1439529
+Xylouris, G., Nomikos, N., Kalafatelis, A., Giannopoulos, A., Spantideas, S., & Trakadas, P. (2024).
+Sailing into the future: Technologies, challenges, and opportunities for maritime communication networks in the 6G era. _Frontiers in Communications and Networks, 5_, 1439529. https://doi.org/10.3389/frcmn.2024.1439529

 ## No. 27